Search | Directories | Reference Tools

 BIOL 426 Comparative Immunology (3) NSc

-Function and evolution of immune sensing across kingdoms.
-Basic bioinformatic and structural biology skills.
+Comparison of immune sensing mechanisms across kingdoms.
+Topics include function and evolution of plant, animal, invertebrate, and bacterial immune systems.
+Emphasizes practical skills in bioinformatics and protein structural analysis.
 Prerequisite: either BIOL 354, BIOL 355, GENOME 361, or GENOME 371.
 Offered: W.

 View course details in MyPlan: BIOL 426